henry-oberholtzer/henry-oberholtzer/README.md

 Programmer and musician based in Portland, OR.
+Masters in CS @ Portland State University

 Experience in programming in JavaScript, TypeScript, C#, Python, React, HTML, CSS & SCSS.